 What to do: send an email to email@example.com notifying us about your review, your mailing address, and your choice of a guest book from our Books Page!

 Do the work.
 Make a plan.
 Follow along with simple, yet powerful exercises and tap into the patience that is within you.

 Plus 1 FREE Month in the Dad Edge Alliance

 Create an action plan to help you thrive in life and build the legacy you want.

 Fraser Bayley’s Links

 Fill out an application for The Dad Edge Alliance

-Download a free chapter from: THE DAD’S EDGE on UNLIMITED PATIENCE HERE
+FREE chapter from THE DAD’S EDGE on UNLIMITED PATIENCE

 What did you think of the show?

 Tag us when you share on social media!